alanszlosek/pinetime-infinitime-time-synchronization/README.md

 1. Press the Sync button on the webpage
 1. A dialog will pop up, after 5 seconds you should see your InfiniTime device appear.
 You may need to restart your PineTime if you don't see it
 1. Select your device and click Pair
 1. After about 10 seconds the time should be synced ... check your PineTime!
+You may need to swipe back to your home screen.